software-mansion/react-native-gesture-handler/docs/handler-pan.md

 ---
 ### `maxDeltaX`

 > This method is deprecated but supported for backward compatibility.
-Please use `maxOffsetRangeStartX` and `maxOffsetRangeEndX`.
+Please use `failOffsetX`.

 When the finger travels the given distance expressed in points along X axis and handler hasn't yet [activated](state.md#active) it will fail recognizing the gesture.

 ---
 ### `maxDeltaY`

 > This method is deprecated but supported for backward compatibility.
-Please use `maxOffsetRangeStartY` and `maxOffsetRangeEndY`.
+Please use `failOffsetY`.

 When the finger travels the given distance expressed in points along Y axis and handler hasn't yet [activated](state.md#active) it will fail recognizing the gesture.

 ---
 ### `minOffsetX`

 > This method is deprecated but supported for backward compatibility.
-Please use `minOffsetRangeStartX` or `minOffsetRangeEndX`.
+Please use `activeOffsetX`.

 Minimum distance expressed in points along X axis the finger (or multiple finger) need to travel before the handler [activates](state.md#active).
 If set to a negative value we expect the finger to travel "left" by the given distance.
 When set to a positive number the handler will activate on a movement to the "right".
 If you wish for the movement direction to be ignored use [`minDeltaX`](#mindeltax) instead.

 ---
 ### `minOffsetY`

 > This method is deprecated but supported for backward compatibility.
-Please use `minOffsetRangeStartY` or `minOffsetRangeEndY`.
+Please use `activeOffsetY`.

 Minimum distance expressed in points along Y axis the finger (or multiple finger) need to travel before the handler [activates](state.md#active).
 If set to a negative value we expect the finger to travel "up" by the given distance.
 When set to a positive number the handler will activate on a movement to the "bottom".
 If you wish for the movement direction to be ignored use [`minDeltaY`](#mindeltay) instead.

 ---
 ### `minDeltaX`

 > This method is deprecated but supported for backward compatibility.
-Please use `minOffsetRangeStartX` and `minOffsetRangeEndX`.
+Please use `activeOffsetX`.

 Minimum distance expressed in points along X axis the finger (or multiple finger) need to travel (left or right) before the handler [activates](state.md#active).
 Unlike [`minoffsetx`](#minoffsetx) this parameter accepts only non-negative numbers that represents the distance in point units.
 If you want for the handler to [activate](state.md#active) for the movement in one particular direction use [`minOffsetX`](#minoffsetx) instead.

 ---
 ### `minDeltaY`

 > This method is deprecated but supported for backward compatibility.
-Please use `minOffsetRangeStartY` and `minOffsetRangeEndY`.
+Please use `activeOffsetY`.

 Minimum distance expressed in points along Y axis the finger (or multiple finger) need to travel (top or bottom) before the handler [activates](state.md#active).
 Unlike [`minOffsetY`](#minoffsety) this parameter accepts only non-negative numbers that represents the distance in point units.
 If you want for the handler to [activate](state.md#active) for the movement in one particular direction use [`minOffsetY`](#minoffsety) instead.